-In a small country with scarce resources and its sole capital being its human capital, it is essential for Singaporeans to have more babies in order to populate the island with new life to keep in tune with the dynamics of the ever fast-paced business world today and to counter the effects of an aging Singapore population of baby boomers.
-However, given Singapore’s reputation as the 10th most expensive city in the world to live in today’s Straits Times article, the rising living costs and the resulting stress can really take its toll on its population growth.
+In a small country with scarce resources and its sole capital is its human capital, it is essential for Singaporeans to have more babies in order to populate the island with new life to keep in tune with the dynamics of the ever fast-paced business world today and to counter the effects of aging Singapore population of baby boomers.
+However, given Singapore’s reputation as the 10th most expensive city in the world to live in today’s Straits Times article, the rising living costs and the resulting stress can really take their toll on its population growth.

 Couple it with the modern culture of singles being independent and perhaps too busy building up their career to meet the right one, and with married couples worrying if they can afford kids all the way to provide them comfortably with the education they require in this fast-paced world to give them the edge, it’s perhaps easier said than done.

 In order to encourage people to increase Singapore’s rather dismal birth rates and ease the minds of worried future parents, the Singapore government introduced some measures to lighten these worries.
 Let’s take a look at these pro-family government schemes.

 As announced by Prime Minister Lee Hsien Loong at the National Day Rally on 17 Aug 2008, the Government will enhance the Marriage & Parenthood Package.
 The enhanced Singapore Package seeks to provide more broad-based support for couples to get married and to raise and care for their children.
 It covers areas such as getting married, having children, raising and caring for children, as well as work-life support.
 Here is the updated Marriage and Parenthood Package.